jdossgollin/lab-guide/docs/open.md

 * develop communication plans with community organizations and stakeholders as part of initial research design
 * cultivate long-lasting relationships in the communities where we work

+as appropriate.
 It can be very challenging to write about complex technical topics in a manner that is readily understandable to the public.
 Too often, shoddy science communication either uses jargon and concepts that are alien to the public, or over-simplifies the limitations and subtleties of scientific research.
-To avoid making these mistakes, advantages of resources like the [Rice Engineering Communications Team](https://engineering.rice.edu/communications){:target="_blank"} (talk to James first).
+To avoid making these mistakes, take advantage of resources like the [Rice Engineering Communications Team](https://engineering.rice.edu/communications){:target="_blank"} (talk to James first).

 ### Resources